 Expert witnesses can cost a substantial amount of money.
 Some doctors, in particular, charge up to $1,000 an hour with a three-hour minimum for their services.
-But having their testimony in court could make a difference in whether you receive a large settlement or not.
-Most attorneys are happy to pay for their service, even having them fly in from across the country if their testimony can help prove their client’s case.
+But having their testimony in court could make a difference in whether you receive a large settlement.
+Most attorneys are happy to pay for their service, even having them fly in nationwide if their testimony can help prove their client’s case.

 Are Expert Witnesses Objective?

-An expert witness has a duty to provide independent, impartial and unbiased opinions to the court.
+An expert witness must provide the court independent, impartial, and unbiased opinions.
 The jury will immediately notice any agenda that the expert witness may have.
-An unbiased expert witness considers all facts and documents objectively and without concern to how the attorney or client wants them perceived.
-The attorney advocates for the client and it is his or her duty to argue the case with conviction and passion.
-It is not the expert’s job to champion for the client.
+An unbiased expert witness considers all facts and documents objectively and without concern for how the attorney or client perceives them.
+The attorney advocates for the client, and his or her duty is to argue the case with conviction and passion.
+It is not the expert’s job to champion the client.
 Providing a biased opinion will hurt the expert’s credibility and the case.

 Do Insurance Companies Use Expert Witnesses?

-If your personal injury case goes to trial, the insurance company will more than likely send its own specialists to examine you.
+If your personal injury case goes to trial, the insurance company will likely send specialists to examine you.
 The insurance companies will then take the word of their experts to offer lower settlements or deny your claims entirely.

 What Happens When Expert Witnesses Go Bad?

-In this industry, it’s not uncommon to see dishonest expert witnesses willing to sell their soul for money.
+In this industry, it’s not uncommon to see dishonest expert witnesses willing to sell their souls for money.
 If a specialist is biased towards the insurance company and gives a testimony that helps the case, the insurance company is willing to use him again.
 The more the specialist is called upon as an expert witness, the more money he or she makes.
-There’s a clear conflict of interest for the insurance companies’ experts.
+There’s an apparent conflict of interest for the insurance companies experts.

 Cases Where Expert Witnesses Go Bad